Remove the friction by remaining flexible to your client's preferred software.

 Your Client Uses Zoom to Deliver Services

-We’re all on Zoom more than we’d probably like to be lately, but your clients might be using it to deliver services.
-Think of all the professionals who bill by the hour—nutritionists, personal trainers, psychologists and business consultants, to name a few.
+We’re all still on Zoom a lot these days, and your clients might be using it to deliver services.
+Think of all the professionals who bill by the hour—nutritionists, personal trainers, psychologists, and business consultants, to name a few.
 FreshBooks’ integration with Zoom allows you to automatically send an invoice to the customer after the meeting is over.